 Technically speaking, an NBA player can win the NBA Most Improved Player award more than once.
-However, no player has accomplished that feat since the award’s inception in the 1985-85 season.
+However, no player has accomplished that feat since the award’s inception in the 1985-86 season.

 Who are the past ten winners of the NBA Most Improved Player award?

-Who has the best NBA Most Improved Player odds in 2022-23?
+Who won NBA Most Improved Player award in 2022-23?

 Has an NBA Most Improved Player ever won the MVP in the same season?

 No NBA player has ever won the NBA Most Improved Player award and the MVP award in the same season.
-However, Giannis Antetokounmpo was the first player to ever win the NBA Most Improved Player Award and then win the MVP award later on in his career.
+However, Giannis Antetokounmpo was the first player ever to win the NBA Most Improved Player Award and then win the MVP award later on in his career.

 How are NBA Most Improved Player odds calculated??